goncalo-oliveira/faas-run/README.md

 ## Installing

 Go to the [Releases](https://github.com/goncalo-oliveira/faas-run/releases) page and download the appropriate binary for your platform.
-You can also pull the Docker image from [Docker Hub](https://hub.docker.com/r/goncalo-oliveira/faas-run).
+You can also pull the Docker image from [GitHub](https://github.com/goncalo-oliveira/faas-run/packages/511219).

 ## Usage